dominiclizarraga/dominiclizarraga.github.io/_posts/2023-09-30-hot-to-crack-you-next-code-challenges.md

 ---
-title: How to Crack Your Next Code Challenge 🧮
+title: How to crack your next code challenge 🧮
 categories: blog
 layout: post
 ---